tundish/turberfield-dialogue/turberfield/dialogue/doc/intro.rst

 your tone and pace.

 We'll go over the syntax of Turberfield scene files in a moment.
-They are based on a system called reStructuredText_.
-It's the same system which generated the pages you are reading now.
+It is based on a system called reStructuredText_.
+That's the same system which generated the pages you are reading now.

 As well as producing dialogue, you may be called upon to define some game logic too.
 The Turberfield framework encourages you to write game logic in Python_.
-Don't worry, it's friendliest programming language I know...
+Don't worry, it's the friendliest programming language I know...

 So, you're a developer.
 =======================